vitche/docker-host-shell-tunnel/README.md

 ```shell
 sudo ./run.sh
 ```
-This starts the host BASH worker and an RPC-bound Docker container listening to port 1801 for shell requests.
+This starts the host BASH worker and an RPC-bound Docker container listening on port 1801 for shell requests.

 ## To test a tunnel on a local (Docker host) machine
 ```shell